sdras/project-explorer/README.md

 ‣ Path: ./
 ```

+- Replace nameofyourproject with the name you'd like to give your project
+- Path can either be the current directory or you can use `pwd` in another local directory of choice.
+I recommend this option as you might want these files and this documentation in another folder.

-This will kick off the processes that will build the directory trees, the UI for traversing, and give you a little example to start with too :)
+This will kick off the processes that will build the directory trees, the UI for traversing, and give you a little example to start with too :) It will even kick off the server for you.

 ## Open directories